Theeoi/TicTacToe/README.md

 TicTacToe!

-A simple commandline TicTacToe game written in python.
+A simple commandline TicTacToe game written in Python.
+Inspired by Kylie Ying.